$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 Cost and Timeline

 Cost: Approximately $150 CAD equivalent (5,000 to 6,000 EGP), paid directly to the clinic.
-This typically includes the physical exam, blood work, urinalysis, and chest X-ray.
-Additional tests or vaccinations are charged separately.
+The clinic should confirm which examination, imaging, and laboratory services are included.
+Additional tests are charged separately.

 Payment: Most panel physician clinics in Cairo accept cash (EGP).
 Confirm payment methods when booking.